Georges Sadoul: Biography

 Sadoul was born in Nancy.
-He was trained at the Sorbonne and the IDHEC, a French cinema school.
 His father, Charles Sadoul, was a well-known ethnologist.

 At the age of 19, a student in Nancy, he collaborated with L'Est Républicain and founded the Nancy-Paris Committee.
 The objective of this committee is to allow the population of Nancy to meet Parisian productions and artists.
 He notably brought there Jean Epstein, Henry Prunières, André Lurçat, Jacques Rivière, Jacques Copeau and André Lhote.

 Once a surrealist, he became a member of the French Communist Party in 1932.
-He is editor-in-chief of the magazine for young people, published by the PCF, Mon Camarade.
+He was editor-in-chief of the magazine for young people, published by the PCF, Mon Camarade.
 He was responsible for the cinematographic section of the journal Regards, from 1936.
 Until the war, he published articles regularly in L'Humanité and the Cahiers du bolchévisme.

 In his Diary of war, he recounts at length his phoney war and the debacle of 1940.

 Sadoul was also a member of the Resistance, alongside Louis Aragon, and responsible for the Front National des Intellectuels for the southern zone from 1941 to 1944.
 He collaborated with the clandestine Les Letters Françaises and the Stars.

 After the Second World War he published in six volumes his main work General History of Cinema ("Histoire générale du cinéma").
 He viewd films around the world with a focus on developing countries.
 Throughout his career, Sadoul was accused of having an ideological bias in his works.

+He taught cinema history at the IDHEC, and also taught at the Sorbonne's Institut de filmologie.

 He was the first secretary general of the French Federation of Film Clubs and the International Federation of Film Clubs.
 He published of some of the most important reviews of the era in magazines such as Cahiers du Cinéma.

 He died in Paris at the age of sixty-three.